 We may earn revenue from the products available on this page and participate in affiliate programs.

-On a recent camping trip with friends, I filled up four of the plastic containers with shampoo, conditioner, cleanser, and vitamins.
+I first tried them out a couple of years ago on a camping trip, where I filled up four of the recycled plastic containers with shampoo, conditioner, cleanser, and vitamins.
 Each one comes with a custom label—you can choose words or icons—so you know exactly what’s inside, and the labels are magnetic, so you can swap them out.
 I tossed them in my bag and got in the car.

 When I say that not a drop of shampoo leaked in my bag—it was as if I had discovered the Fort Knox of shampoo carrying.
 Nothing, and I mean nothing, could escape the tight seal of the screw cap.
 At .56 ounces each, I had enough hair care for my entire two-day trip (and then some).
 Plus the wide mouth means they’re easy to fill, unlike the drugstore squeeze bottles I bought that had a very tiny opening and were impossible to add to with anything thicker than shampoo.

-Before, I would have been the person who, rather than overstuff a Stasher bag with toiletries, said, “Screw it; I’ll buy minis when I get there.”
+Before, I would have been the person who, rather than overstuffing a Stasher bag with toiletries, would say, “Screw it; I’ll buy minis when I get there.”
 But never again.
-Now I’ll fill my Cadence containers with everything I’ll need; stick them all together because, yes, the capsules themselves are magnetic; and head off to wherever, knowing I’ll arrive mess-free.
+Now I’ll fill my Cadence containers with everything I need; stick them all together because, yes, the capsules themselves are magnetic; and head off to wherever, knowing I’ll arrive mess-free.